ga-chicago/wdi5-course-notes/06_Express_Models/databases.md

 > Today we'll talk about relational and non-relational databases

+## Resources

+These links may help you as read through these notes:

+[MongoDB and NoSQL info](https://www.mongodb.com/nosql-explained) - This gives you an overview of what NoSQL is and how MongoDB fits into everything.

 ## Relational Data

 Relational data can be thought of like Excel spreadsheets.
 The data is stored in rows and columns.
 A table is part of database that represents one coherent resource and its properties.